SeloSlav/lorempixel-downloader/README.md

 ## I Can Haz 400 Kittens!?

 Yes, you can haz!
 Just open this script in your favorite IDE (Eclipse, IntelliJ, etc.), configure the properties file to your liking, and download away!
-Just make sure you read the license (https://github.com/santafebound/lorempixel-downloader/blob/master/LICENSE) before abusing the shit out of this script because the guys at FelixHoller.com might get irritated.
+Just make sure you read the license (https://github.com/santafebound/lorempixel-downloader/blob/master/LICENSE) before abusing the meow out of this script because the guys at FelixHoller.com might get irritated.

 ## config.properties